 St George is located in the historic centre of Toulouse.
 It is a pretty wealthy neighbourhood and the buildings are very pretty.
 The Place St George is full of bars with big outside terraces.
 They are the perfect place to enjoy a coffee on a sunny day.

 16 – Eat on a boat on the Canal du Midi

 As most of the boats on the Canal du Midi aren’t navigating anymore, some of them were turned into restaurants.
 If you want a very unique experience, you can go for dinner on a boat on the Canal du Midi.

 17 – Having drinks in Esquirol

 Esquirol is the perfect place to have a drink in the evening.
 It’s very lively and international.
-You will find all sort of bars including spanish dancing bars, english pubs and typical little French wine bars.
+You will find all sorts of bars including Spanish dancing bars, English pubs and typical little French wine bars.
 You will enjoy sitting outside at the terrace of a bar, having some wine and cheese and chat away.
 If you want to dance, you will find a couple of Latino bars in Esquirol.
 Check out the Borriquito Loco, La Tantina de Burgos and L’Eldorado.

 18 – Go clubbing in Jean Jaures

 If you want to go clubbing in Toulouse, Jean Jaures is the place to go!
 Most of the clubs and dancing bars are located there.
 You can start by Rue Pery where you will find both clubs and music venues such as the Snapper Rock or Connexion.
 You can try in every little street you will always find some bars and clubs.
 If you want a dancing bar, the Cafe Pop is always a good option.